AdvancedMultiPhysics/TPL-builder/README.md

     CMAKE_SYSTEM_NAME - The system type: Linux, Generic, etc.
-    CMAKE_SHARED_LINKER_FLAGS - Linker flags for shared libraries INSTALL_DIR      - The install path where we want to install the libraries TPL_LIST         - The list of TPLs to build.
+    CMAKE_SHARED_LINKER_FLAGS - Linker flags for shared libraries INSTALL_DIR      - The install path where we want to install the libraries DISABLE_ALL_TESTS - Disable building and running of tests for TPLs TPL_LIST         - The list of TPLs to build.
 By default all required TPLs will be built.
                        Note: if provided the TPL_LIST must be in order of the required dependencies.
                        Failure to do so will result in a cmake error at configure time: